 Hi everyone, I hope your week is getting off to a great start!
-I would like to share with you a new set of modeling headshots which I took while in Tampa.
-The photos were taken in the historic Ybor City area of downtown.
-If you are in the market for a new headshot, here are few tips to get you started:
+I would like to share with you a new set of actor headshots that I took while in Tampa.
+The photos are of the fantastic emerging actress, Kelsey, and were taken in historic Ybor City.
+If you are in the market for a new headshot, I have a few of my favorite actor tips in today’s blog post to get you started.

 - Know the role you were meant to play.
 This is especially true with actors, but also with models.
 If you want to play a certain type of role, then make sure that your photo reflects that.
 If you want to audition for ‘girl next door’ types, then don’t strike a seductive sex kitten pose in your headshot.